akamai/cl-http2-protocol/README.md

-* net.lisp provides a `NET` class that abstracts networking sufficiently to allow various approaches (`CL+SSL`, `USOCKET` albeit not in the most efficient manner due to reading variable-sized binary sequences, `SB-BSD-SOCKETS` on SBCL which is more efficient).
+* net.lisp provides a `NET` class that abstracts networking sufficiently to allow various approaches (`CL+SSL`, `USOCKET` albeit not in the most efficient manner due to reading variable-sized binary sequences, and `SB-BSD-SOCKETS` on SBCL which is more efficient).

 * The code in the example folder is contained in example.lisp in the form of functions.